Can Magnetic Forces Do Work?: Classical Electromagnetism with Elementary Dipoles

+In keeping with the typical background assumptions underlying the Lorentz force law, we will assume that the particle's three-velocity $\vec v$ changes slowly enough that we can neglect radiative effects.
+We will accordingly drop contributions to the electromagnetic fields from the particle itself.
+Then $\vec E\mapsto\vec E_{\textrm{ext}}$ and $\vec B\mapsto\vec B_{\textrm{ext}}$ will both refer to external fields, where we will also assume that these external fields are time-independent (but not necessarily uniform in space) in the given inertial reference frame.\footnote{For a rigorous treatment of self-forces and self-energies, see \citep{GrallaHarteWald:2009rdesf}.}

+We start with the $\mu=t$ case of the particle's four-dimensional equation of motion \eqref{eq:ParticleWithDipoleMomentsCoordEOMProperTime}, introducing an overall factor of $c$ for later convenience:

+In going from the first line to the second line here, we used our assumption of time-independent external fields to drop the second term, and we used the tensor-contraction identity \eqref{eq:ElementaryDipoleTensorFaradayIdentity} to simplify the third term.
+To obtain the third equality, we used the usual formula $\vec E_{\textrm{ext}}=-\nabla\Phi_{\textrm{ext}}$, appropriate to the static-field case, where $\Phi_{\textrm{ext}}$ is the electrostatic scalar potential, and then we used the chain rule to replace $\vec v\dotprod\nabla\Phi_{\textrm{ext}}$ with $d\Phi_{\textrm{ext}}/dt$.

-Note that although the final term in the four-dimensional equation of motion \eqref{eq:ParticleWithDipoleMomentsCoordEOMProperTime} for $dp^{\nu}/d\tau$ includes an explicit factor of $1/c^{2}$, it is not a purely relativistic correction, and is necessary for getting the correct relativistic formula for $dE/dt$ above.
+Looking back at the four-dimensional equation of motion \eqref{eq:ParticleWithDipoleMomentsCoordEOMProperTime} for $dp^{\mu}/d\tau$, notice that although its final term includes an explicit factor of $1/c^{2}$, the calculation of $dE/dt$ above shows that it is not a purely relativistic correction.
+That final term was necessary for getting the correct non-relativistic formula for $dE/dt$.